davidneedsmorecoffee/02_VBA/README.md

 # VBA Script

 Created a script that will loop through all the stocks data in multiple sheets in a single Excel file.
-Each sheets included data for multiple stocks for that given year.
+Each sheet included data for multiple stocks for that given year.
+Three years worth of data were analyzed.
+The different sheets ranged from 700,000 to 800,000 rows of data.

 The analysis generated the following information:
 - The ticker symbol.